-There are quite a few parts on your fridge that can make it noisy.
-First of all are the fans – they’re often the culprit of a noisy fridge.
+There are quite a few parts of your fridge that can make it noisy.
+First of all, are the fans – they’re often the culprit of a noisy fridge.

 There can be a few fans on your fridge – usually in the freezer – and they can all contribute to making your fridge noisy.
 If you’re hearing what sounds like a scraping or whirring sound, then have a look at all of the fans you can find.

 You may have a fan inside the freezer – this helps with keeping the temperature correct throughout your freezer by circulating air.

 If some of the contents of your freezer are able to poke through the guard, the movement of the fan can be impeded – this can, of course, cause noise issues!